-In Recommendation 2018-3, Electronic Case Management in Federal Administrative Adjudication, ACUS recommended that agencies consider how adoption of an electronic case management system (eCMS) could "foster greater accessibility and better public service" and "expand public access."
-Specifically, it recommended that agencies consider whether they should provide "web access . . . that allows parties the flexibility to file a claim, complaint, or petition; submit documents; and obtain case information at any time."
+In Recommendation 2018-3, Electronic Case Management in Federal Administrative Adjudication, ACUS recommended that agencies consider how adoption of an eCMS could "foster greater accessibility and better public service" and "expand public access."
+Specifically, it recommended that agencies consider whether they should provide "web access... that allows parties the flexibility to file a claim, complaint, or petition; submit documents; and obtain case information at any time."
 It also emphasized that electronic case management is generally more efficient and cost-effective than a paper-based system.
+12